kamhol1/to-do-list-app/README.md

 # To-Do List App
-A simple To-Do application made using PHP, jQuery, CSS and HTML.
+A simple to-do list application made using PHP, jQuery, CSS and HTML.